Shoobx/shoobx.immutable/README.rst

 In addition, support for revisioned immutables is provided, which allows for full revision histories of an immutable.
-A sample implementation of a revisioned immutable maanger is also provided.
+A sample implementation of a revisioned immutable manager is also provided.

 Optional: A pjpersist-based storage mechanism for revisioned immutables is provided, which allows for easy storage of versioned immutables.